Vic records five virus deaths, 357 cases - Shepparton News

 Vic records five virus deaths, 357 casesBy AAP Newswire

-Five more Victorians have died from coronavirus, with the state recording 357 new cases as second wave numbers remain "stubbornly high".
+Five more Victorians have died from coronavirus, with "stubbornly high" case numbers prompting increased efforts to stop infections in aged care.

-The deaths are four women aged in their 60s, 70s, 80s and 90s, and a man in his 80s, taking the state toll to 61 and the national total to 145.
+There were 357 new cases recorded on Saturday and the death toll rose to 61 after four women aged in their 60s, 70s, 80s and 90s, and a man in his 80s died.

+Three of the latest deaths are linked to aged care where cases now span 38 facilities.

-Active cases have reached 3995, with 313 of those healthcare workers and 536 linked to aged care facilities, split roughly evenly between staff and residents.
+Deaths linked to aged care account for one-third of state's total, and more than 500 of the state's 3995 active cases are linked to aged care facilities - about evenly split between staff and residents.

-Aged care cases span 38 facilities across the state with the majority in Melbourne's northern and western suburbs.

-Aged care-linked virus deaths account for a third of the state's total.

-Premier Daniel Andrews said aged care is a "very, very challenging setting" and efforts are underway to restrict workers to one facility to limit spread.
+Premier Daniel Andrews announced on Saturday personal protective equipment for aged care staff is now compulsory.

+Efforts are also underway to restrict casual and part-time workers to one facility to limit spread, he said.

-"To not have workers who are more often than not casual and flexible in the nature of their employment moving between multiple sites," Mr Andrews told reporters on Saturday.
+Victorian Opposition leader Michael O'Brien questioned why it took so long to make PPE mandatory in aged care, saying the rule should have been put in place weeks ago.

+The Commonwealth and Victorian governments have established an aged care response centre to assist with workforce provisions, the prevention of outbreaks and support for providers.

 "The numbers have remained stubbornly high, haven't gone up significantly, haven't gone down significantly in the past week," Victoria's chief medical officer Brett Sutton said.

+Active cases in public housing towers in North Melbourne and Flemington number 300, and there are 66 cases in Carlton public housing.

+Four cases have been linked to the Catholic Regional College in Sydenham, which has been closed for cleaning and contact tracing.

-While that was an example of a regional outbreak, for most of the state's country post codes "we're talking about one or two cases only", Professor Sutton said.
+Most of the state's country postcodes have only one or two cases, Professor Sutton said.

 "We can see the links back to Melbourne - a lot of that is because people have to work and move into regional Victoria," he said.